Project Coyote is part of the Earth Island Institute, a global network of conservation organizations. Go to:

 Robert (Bob) L. Crabtree, PhD

-His seminal work on coyotes in central Washington (1984 thru 1988) and on Yellowstone's northern range (1989 thru 2008) formed the basis for a new understanding of coyote ecology and population demography.
-He has defined numerous mechanisms regarding the powerful demographic and behavioral response coyotes have to human exploitation.
+His seminal work on coyotes in central Washington (1984 thru 1988) and on Yellowstone's northern range (1989 thru 2009) formed the basis for a new understanding of coyote ecology and population demography.
+He has defined numerous mechanisms regarding the powerful demographic and behavioral response coyotes have to human exploitation and wolf impacts.
 From a scientist's viewpoint he has challenged the ecological and economic validity of indiscriminate killing of coyote (and carnivore) populations.
-He has also conducted studies on wolves, foxes, bears, felids, mustelids and raptors and has specialized in the analysis of long-term time-series data sets on many vertebrates.
+He has also conducted studies on wolves, foxes, bears, felids, mustelids and raptors and has specialized in the analysis of long-term time-series data sets on many vertebrate species populations.

 He began working on research projects in Yellowstone National Park immediately after the Great Fires of 1988.
 His primary focus at that time was predator-prey relations, population modeling, and carnivore behavior.
-Soon after becoming established in Yellowstone with a variety of ecological research projects, he founded YERC based on three pillars: (1) long-term research and monitoring, (2) large spatial scale landscape ecology, and (3) building collaborative partnerships with decision-makes.
+Soon after becoming established in Yellowstone with a variety of ecological research projects, he founded YERC based on three pillars: (1) long-term research and monitoring, (2) large spatial scale landscape ecology, and (3) building collaborative partnerships with decision-makers.
 Increasing the role of science at the decision-making table and seeking innovative ways to bridge the gap between scientists and practitioners has been a primary concern in his career.
 This has led to his interest in spatio-temporal predictive modeling of species populations and ecological forecasting of communities.
 The bio-political atmosphere at Yellowstone along with his 4-year appointment with the Department of Energy in Washington has certainly molded his career track.
+He continues to strive to 'translate' the results of ecological research into informed decision-making and on-the-ground conservation action.

-Bob's continued long term research in Yellowstone led to expansion into remote sensing applications in ecology to provide scientists and decisions makers access to landscape scale evaluation, ecosystem assessments and important variables to understand change in species populations.
+Bob's continued long term research in Yellowstone led to expansion into remote sensing applications in ecology to provide scientists and decisions makers access to landscape scale evaluations, ecosystem assessments, and important variables to understand change in species populations from climate and other environmental impacts.
 He also began parallel studies to understand the long-term effects of the wolf reintroduction in Yellowstone and has taken full advantage of similar natural and policy experiments such as land-use activities, fire, floods, drought, beetle kill, and extreme weather events - all with a 'systems' approach.
 He worked with colleagues at the University of Montana to design and form a new Systems Ecology graduate program.
 He has recently worked on developing Adaptive Impact Models (AIM) with the US Fish and Wildlife Service.

-He has authored over 60 peer-reviewed publications, has crafted over 50 MOUs and cooperative agreements with federal and state agencies, and obtained funding on 80 grants that have led to another 100+ publications with colleagues on collaborative projects in Yellowstone.
+He has authored over 60 peer-reviewed publications, has crafted over 50 MOUs and cooperative agreements with federal and state agencies, and obtained funding on 80 grants that have led to another 100+ publications on collaborative projects in Yellowstone and other benchmark ecosystems.

 Michael W. Fox, PhD